-The initial Liquidity Provider for each Liquidity Facility will be National Australia Bank Limited, acting through its New York Branch.
+The initial Liquidity Provider for the Class B Trust Liquidity Facility will be National Australia Bank Limited, acting through its New York Branch, which also serves as Liquidity Provider under the Liquidity Facilities for the Class AA Trust and Class A Trust.
 The Liquidity Provider meets the Liquidity Threshold Rating.